 I also very much enjoy creating 'decorative art'.
 I do this to distract from my gloomy side.
 I love vintage kitsch and moreover mxing it with other surreal 'childish' decorative objects.
 I love making diorama.
 I love spanish and latino style art and am strongly influenced by it.
 I also enjoy completely remaking large objects like furniture.
 I have dabbled in painting, drawing, photography, collage, assemblage, sculpture.
 I hate making anything more than once.
 I constantly am looking for some new idea to bring to my art.

-I’m also a sound effects artist.
-I have taught, directed, and performed sound effects for the National Audio Theatre Festivals in Missouri since 2001, and I’ve performed and written for WFHB’s Firehouse Follies live variety show in Bloomington since 2008.
+As a sound effects/foley artist, I have taught, directed, and performed sound effects for the National Audio Theatre Festivals in Missouri since 2001, and I’ve performed and written for WFHB’s Firehouse Follies live variety show in Bloomington since 2008.
 In 1994, I made Hayward Sanitarium, a horror thriller audio series I directed and produced for NPR Playhouse.
 Since then I’ve taught at Indiana University, Michigan University, and Kansas City Art Institute, and have performed with the Knoxville Opera, Otherworld Media, Mind’s Ear Audio Productions, and many others, from studio work to costumed live theatre.

 I also collaborate and play live sound effects with various musicians in the Urban Deer Record Co. collective in Bloomington.